-The College has established a Coordinated Community Response Team.
-The team consists of the Title IX Coordinator, the VP of Human Resources, the General Counsel, and the Director of Security.
-The team meets quarterly and is responsible for developing, reviewing, and revising protocols, policies and procedures addressing violence against women on campus.
+The law school has established a Coordinated Community Response Team.
+The team consists of the Title IX Coordinator, the Senior Director, Human Resources, the General Counsel, and the Senior Director of Security.
+The team is responsible for developing, reviewing, and revising protocols, policies and procedures addressing violence against women on campus.

 Consent: Legal sexual relations require consent.
-There is no consent if there is the threat or use of physical force or violence, the victim is unconscious, the victim is physically unable to resist, including because of sever intoxication.
+There is no consent if there is the threat or use of physical force or violence, the victim is unconscious, the victim is physically unable to resist, including because of severe intoxication.
 Also, there is no consent if the perpetrator knows the victim is unable to assess, understand or resist the assault, including when the perpetrator uses an impairing substance without the victim's knowledge, if the victim is unaware the sexual assault is occurring, or if the victim is unable to assess or resist the assault because of mental disease.

-Sexual Assault: Means an offense classified as a forcible or non-forcible sex offense under the defined in Texas Penal Code 22.011.
+Sexual Assault: Means an offense classified as a forcible or non-forcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation.
+In Texas, Sexual Assault is defined in Texas Penal Code 22.011.